1ST ANNUAL SUMMIT

 Closing

-A practical wrap-up focused on what to try next and how to keep learning with other Vermont businesses.
+A wrap-up of the day focused on keeping the conversation people-focused, next steps, and how to keep learning with other Vermont businesses.

 Opening Keynote · 9:00 – 9:30